 Phases of the Season

 Hound jogging will be closed at the end of June, and then cubbing will start after a week or two of Staff hunting.
-The information will be listed on the Calendar page.
+The information will be on the recorded message at #243-2606.
 Cubbing is generally 4 days a week, Monday, Wednesday, Thursday and Saturday, with an occasional evening on Thursday or an added Sunday morning.
 The time and place will be stated on the telephone recording.
 Cubbing is informal, but helmets with harness are required.
 If you have never been foxhunting, you will need to talk to the Secretary before you come out.
 For your own safety, and that of others, you will need a sponsor, someone to stay with you in the field.
 You need to pay a capping fee or be a Supporting Contributor to ride out with hounds.
 Membership covers mailings and social invitations only.

 Formal hunting begins with the parade of hounds down Main Street in Geneseo.
 This meet, our “Opening Day”, is reserved for Supporting Contributors of good standing.
 No cappers are allowed.
 Please remember that it is the person who pays to support the sport, not the horse.
 For dates and times, refer to the Fixtures page.